Broadband Stakeholder Group: Advisory Council

 In addition to the Executive Committee, an advisory council meets 2–3 times per year to discuss industry developments.
 The advisory council is made up of senior representatives from the sponsor organisations.

 BSG Chairs

 The BSG has had four independent chairs since its creation.
-Its first chairman was Keith Todd, a former ICL CEO, appointed by e-Commerce Minister Douglas Alexander, who was chairman from 2002 to 2005.
-Upon stepping down he was replaced by Philip Graf, former Trinity Media CEO.
+Its first chairman was Keith Todd, a former ICL CEO, appointed by e-Commerce Minister Douglas Alexander, who served as chairman from 2002 to 2005.
+Upon stepping down, he was replaced by Philip Graf, former Trinity Media CEO.
 Graf was appointed Deputy Chairman of Ofcom at the end of 2005, and the BSG operated without a chairman until Kip Meek, a former Ofcom board member and Chief Policy Partner, was appointed in February 2007, before leaving in July 2010.
 Its current chair is Richard Hooper CBE, former Deputy Chair of Ofcom.